Munroe Falls, Ohio: History

 The Pennsylvania and Ohio Canal opened in 1840 and passed through Munroe Falls, the first boats landing on August 6 of that year arriving from New Castle, Pennsylvania.
 It closed around 1870.
 Also in 1840, Munroe Falls was made part of the new Summit County.
 In 1866, the old gristmill was purchased by the Cleveland Paper Company and refitted for paper manufacturing.
-The building burned down approximately 1–2 years later and the present factory - today owned by Sonoco Products - was built on the same site.
+The building burned down approximately 1–2 years later and the present factory (today owned by Sonoco Products) was built on the same site.
 In 1884 railroad tracks were laid in the former canal bed as part of a single line owned by the Pittsburgh and Western Railroad.
 These tracks were doubled in 1900 following the purchase of the railroad by Baltimore and Ohio Railroad.

-In 1921 the community applied for and was granted village status.
-This action was taken in order to avoid becoming a part of neighboring Stow, which was applying for similar status and had included sections of Munroe Falls in its application.
-Finding that as a village there was not enough population to maintain self-sufficiency, the village held city officer elections for the first time in 1925 in order to revoke the village charter and receive county services.
+In 1921, the community applied for and was granted village status.
+This action was taken to avoid becoming a part of neighboring Stow, which was applying for similar status and had included sections of Munroe Falls in its application.
+Finding that, as a village, there was not enough population to maintain self-sufficiency, the village held city officer elections for the first time in 1925 to revoke the village charter and receive county services.

 The village got a new town hall in the 1960s.
-This building, which continues to serve as City Hall, was constructed in 1885 to serve as the Munroe Falls Schoolhouse, serving its original purpose until 1916.
+This building, which continues to serve as city hall, was constructed in 1885 to serve as the Munroe Falls Schoolhouse, serving its original purpose until 1916.
 Munroe Falls converted to city status in 1991.

 In the early 2000s, the Ohio Environmental Protection Agency (EPA) and Summit County determined that the oxygen levels were too low in the Cuyahoga River, due mostly to the stagnant pool behind the Munroe Falls dam.
 The solution was to lower the dam, which dated to 1903.
 Eventually, the entire dam was removed after workers discovered a natural ledge underneath the existing dam.
 This project, begun in August 2005 and completed in October 2006, was part of a larger project along much of the river in the city that included cleanup and restoration.

-Munroe Falls is also home to SGS Tool Company, the worlds’ largest manufacturer of round solid carbide cutting tools.
-SGS Tool Company's corporate headquarters and R&D centers are located in Munroe Falls, while their manufacturing operations are located in Cuyahoga Falls.
-SGS is the largest employer in Munroe Falls, and is the largest percentage of the corporate tax base.